 (j) providing for the monitoring and assessment of the performance of the functions of the Board of Directors or any officer of the University.

-[Section 19 inserted by No. 8 of 2005 s.
+[Section 19 inserted: No. 8 of 2005 s.
 47.]

 20. Statutes, by-laws and regulations

 (1) The Board of Directors may make such statutes, by-laws and regulations as it considers to be necessary or expedient for the control, management and administration of the University and its property.